AurumByte/Glass/IDE/Quantum/Quantum.md

 # Quantum
 Quantum is an IDE made using Python from scratch.
-"Quantum" this name is inspired by Atom text editor.
+The name "Quantum" is inspired by the Atom text editor.

 Quantum is an early-stage IDE made for Glass (My own programming language) and other programming languages such as C/C++, Python, Java, C# and much more.
 Currently not much is implemented, however the developement for Quantum is going really well.

 ## Getting Started
-Visual Studio Code is recommended (You can use your desired one), Quantum is not officially completed yet, but you can still use it to make edit some text files.
-Currently it also doesn't support intellisense, also as of now Quantum is only focused to run on Windows Operating System.
+Visual Studio Code is recommended (You can use your desired one), Quantum is not officially completed yet, but you can still use it to make edits to some text files.
+Currently it also doesn't support intellisense, and as of now Quantum is only focused to run on Windows Operating System.

 Start by cloning the repository with `git clone https://github.com/Light-Lens/Quantum`.